Link Search Menu Expand Document

 Explainer

 The Explainer module contains different methods to generate explanations.
-In this purpose, the model and the target instance are defined as parameters of the initialize function of this module.
+For this purpose, the model and the target instance are defined as parameters of the initialize function of this module.

 The initialize function converts the instance into binary variables (called a binary representation) coding the associated model.
 More precisely, each of these binary variables represents a condition (feature $op$ value ?) in the model where $op$ is a standard comparison operator.
 Scikit-learn and XGBoost use the operator $\ge$.
 With respect to the instance, the sign of a binary variable indicates whether the condition is true or not in the model.
 Here, we can see the instance and its binary representation.
 We can see the conditions related to the binary representation using the function to_features which is explained below.